When do I need a marine licence for recreation diving?

 The approved code of practice and associated guidance is available here

 Details of the law and responsibilities of divers under relevant legislation including details of the process for reporting wreck can be found here.

-You must have a marine wildlife licence if you want to carry out an activity in the marine area that would otherwise be an offence under UK and EU legislation (disturb, take or kill protected species).
+You must have a marine wildlife licence if you want to carry out an activity in the marine area that would otherwise be an offence under UK legislation (disturb, take or kill protected species).